rsacred/Project2/README.md

 # Project 2: Go Chase It!

-This project involves using ROS to create a robot that follows a white ball.
+This project involves the creation of a ROS package that enables a robot to follow a white ball.

 ## File Structure